mesh-dynamics/api-studio/interceptors/nginx/openresty/README.md

 6. instanceId - Any meaningful name that can help identify the specific test envrionment where the applicaiton with this nginx instance is running

-To capture the API traffic, the traffic should be routed through the LUA module to enable the same.
-If all the API traffic to be captured is exposed under a specific context path prefix by the application, the routing can be configured only for the prefix path.The following example configuration show how to configure nginx.conf with sample context path prefix '/api'
+To capture the API traffic, the traffic should be routed through the LUA module.
+If all the API traffic to be captured is exposed under a specific context path prefix by the application then the routing can be configured only for the prefix path.
+The following example configuration shows how to configure nginx.conf with sample context path prefix '/api'

-Here all the API calls with /api prefix will be routed through the request_logger.lua LUA module and the data will be captured and then it will be routed to the target applicaiton which in this case is running on http://localhost:8080
+Here all the API calls with /api prefix will be routed through the request_logger.lua LUA module and the corresponding API traffic will be captured and while calls are routed to the target applicaiton which in this case is running on http://localhost:8080

     	location /api/ {